RAM Structural System CONNECT Edition Version 17.03 SES Release Notes

 ACI 318 Limit on Second-Order Effects

-ACI 318-14 Section 6.2.6 requires that, when slenderness effects cannot be neglected, the ratio of the moment including second-order effects to the moment due to first-order effects not exceed 1.4.
+ACI 318-19 Section 18.104.22.168 (and ACI 318-14 Section 6.2.6) requires that, when slenderness effects cannot be neglected, the ratio of the moment including second-order effects to the moment due to first-order effects not exceed 1.4.
 If that occurs, the column must be resized.
-If the option to Consider Column Slenderness in the Analysis Criteria dialog is selected, the program checks for this condition when designing concrete columns and, if the ratio of second-order moments to first-order moments is greater than 1.4, gives a warning that the moment magnification factor, d, exceeds 1.4.
+If either the option to Apply Magnification Factor, delta, to all columns or the option to Apply Magnification Factor, delta-s, to sway frame columns in the Analysis Criteria dialog is selected, the program now checks for this condition when designing concrete columns and, if the ratio of second-order moments to first-order moments is greater than 1.4, gives a warning that the moment magnification factor exceeds 1.4.
 If this warning is given, the structural framing sizes are unacceptable and must be revised.
 [Note: in v17.02 this warning message was sometimes erroneously given; this enhancement was a work-in-progress not intended to be visible in v17.02.]

 IBC 2021 Load Combinations